WORLD REVENUE LONGITUDINAL DATABASE

 November 20, 2024

-The IMF’s World Revenue Longitudinal Database (WoRLD) tracks government revenue trends in 193 countries since the early 1990s.
+The IMF’s World Revenue Longitudinal Database (WoRLD) tracks government revenue trends since the early 1980s.
 This invaluable resource offers policymakers, researchers, and the public crucial insights into the evolution of both the level and composition of revenues.
-With its consistent and reliable source—IMF surveillance data—the database enables cross-country comparisons and longitudinal analysis, making it an essential tool for shaping policies that advance the Sustainable Development Goals, climate action, and economic equity.
+With its consistent and reliable source—IMF surveillance data, computed using the Government Finance Statistics Manual—the database enables cross-country comparisons and longitudinal analysis, making it an essential tool for shaping policies that advance countries’ development goals.

-WoRLD tracks directly 9 key components of tax and non-tax revenues, which together contribute about 82 percent of government revenue globally.
-Some key insights include:
+WoRLD tracks directly 9 key components of tax and non-tax revenues, which together contribute more than 80 percent of government revenue globally.
+The 2026 update expanded country coverage to Aruba and Liechtenstein, and time coverage to 2024.
+Key insights from the 2026 version of WoRLD include:

 WoRLD will be updated annually to provide insight into recent developments affecting governments’ fiscal position.